Timeline

 What is Armand Guillaumin known for?

 Armand Guillaumin is known for exhibiting with the Impressionists since their first show in 1874.
-He painted regularly with Pissarro and Cezanne in the 1860s and 1870s and showed his work at most of the Impressionist exhibitions.Who was Armand Guillaumin?
+He painted regularly with Pissarro and Cezanne in the 1860s and 1870s and showed his work at most of the Impressionist exhibitions.What is Armand Guillaumin's most famous work?

 Sources